Skip to main content

 He was the Director of the Psychosomatic Medicine Fellowship at Long Island Jewish Medical Center and North Shore University Hospital from 2008-2014.
 He was a Chief Resident for two years at The Zucker Hillside Hospital of the Long Island Jewish Medical Center.
 He then went to Columbia University Medical Center for a Fellowship in Psychosomatic Medicine which he completed in 2005.

-He is a Fellow of the Academy of Consultation Liaison Psychiatry (FACLP) and a Fellow of the American Psychiatric Association (FAPA).
+He is a Fellow of the Academy of Consultation Liaison Psychiatry (FACLP) and a Distinguished Fellow of the American Psychiatric Association (FAPA).
 He has spoken and presented at many conferences including the Annual Meetings of the American Psychiatric Association and The Academy of Psychosomatic Medicine.
 He completed three years of Psychoanalytic Training at NYU Psychoanalytic Institute.
 He enjoys teaching residents, fellows, and medical students.

 Dr. Straker feels that the use of both psychopharmacologic and psychotherapeutic modalities are crucial in the treatment of mental illness.